Wage and Hour Laws for Minors and Teens

 The rules for the employment of minors vary by age and task.

 Youth workers under 14 can only engage in the following types of work:

 - Working as an actor or performer in movies, TV, radio, or theater

-- Working for a business owned entirely by the worker's parents as long as it's not in mining, manufacturing, or any of the specified hazardous occupations
+- Working for a business owned by the worker's parents, as long as it's not in mining, manufacturing, or any of the specified hazardous occupations

-- No more than three hours on a school day, including Fridays
+- No more than three hours of work on a school day, including Fridays

-- No more than eight hours on a non-school day
+- No more than eight hours of work on a non-school day

-- Between 7 a.m. and 7 p.m., except from June 1 to Labor Day, when the evening hours are extended to 9 p.m.
+- The work hours extend from 7 a.m. to 7 p.m., except from June 1 to Labor Day, during which they extend to 9 p.m.

 Child labor regulations limit jobs that 14- and 15-year-olds may hold to the following: